Daniel-Duffy/MorphoShell/README.md

 The code is especially aimed at "shape-programmed" shells (left and middle), which start flat but then develop a preferred metric and/or curvature as they are "activated"; a growing leaf being a familiar example.
 However more traditional simulations also work well; in the right-hand video [a cone is squashed](https://doi.org/10.1103/PhysRevLett.131.148202) and then unsquashed.

 MorphoShell first appeared alongside a 2020 paper ([Defective Nematogenesis](https://doi.org/10.1039/D0SM01192D)) by John Biggins and myself, but this github version is more up-to-date.
-It's written in c++, but is designed to be pretty friendly to use and modify, even for inexperienced coders.
+It's written in C++, but is designed to be pretty friendly to use and modify, even for inexperienced coders.
 John and I wrote it because we couldn't find any good, easy-to-use software for shape-programmed shells.
 The philosophy is to be as simple as possible while getting the job done; the code's not supposed to be a black box, nor extremely general, nor impressively fast, nor particularly feature rich.
-It's served us extremely well in [our research](https://danielduffy.org/publication/).
-The target audience is broad, but I particularly aiming at physicists who may be intimidated by the idea of running simulations themselves, or just don't want to spend loads of time coding.
+It's served me extremely well in [my research](https://danielduffy.org/publication/).
+Pleasingly it's also been used in research that did not involve me, such as [here](https://doi.org/10.1039/D3SM01584J), [here](https://doi.org/10.1016/j.eml.2024.102149), and [here](https://doi.org/10.1016/j.addma.2024.104604).
+The target audience is broad, but I'm particularly aiming at physicists who may be intimidated by the idea of running simulations themselves, or just don't want to spend loads of time coding.
 You should be able to use MorphoShell even if you have almost no experience writing or running code!

-My c++ source files are distributed here under the Cambridge Academic Software License (CASL), which very roughly means that if you're an academic the license is a lot like GPL, while if you're at a company or in any commercial setting, you'll need to come to another arrangement with me.
+My C++ source files are distributed here under the Cambridge Academic Software License (CASL), which very roughly means that if you're an academic the license is a lot like GPL, while if you're at a company or in any commercial setting, you'll need to come to another arrangement with me.
 For meshing, I use a Python implementation of the DistMesh algorithm; I provide the necessary scripts in the repo under a GPL license.
 For visualisation I recommend ParaView, which is excellent and free.

 To download the repo, click the green "<> Code" button near the top of this web page, then "Download ZIP".
 Please get in touch if you have any problems using the code: daniellouisduffy&nbsp;\[AT\]&nbsp;gmail&nbsp;\[DOT\]&nbsp;com.